soodoku/tldr/summaries/16_the_checklist_manifesto.md

 * Error Rate:
     - From Israel: "engineers observed patient care in ICUs for twenty-four-hour stretches.
 They found that the average patient required **178 individual actions per day,** ranging from administering a drug to suctioning the lungs, and every one of them posed risks.
 Remarkably, the nurses and doctors were observed to make an error in just **1 percent of these actions**—but that still amounted to an **average of two errors a day** with every patient"

-    - Half of 150k surgical deaths and 'and major complications' avoidable ("research consistently showed")
+    - Half of the 150k surgical deaths and 'and major complications' avoidable ("research consistently showed")

 * Infection Rates: (Most **avoidable** if you note results from Pronovost)

     - ICUs put five million lines into patients each year, and national statistics show that **after ten days 4 percent of those lines become infected.**

     - **Line infections occur in eighty thousand people a year** in the United States and are **fatal between 5 and 28 percent of the time**, depending on how sick one is at the start.
-Thos who survive, stay an extra 7 days in the ICU.
+Those who survive, stay an extra seven days in the ICU.

     - **After ten days with a urinary catheter, 4 percent of American ICU patients develop a bladder infection.**